hemantag47/USA-Housing-Dataset/README.md

 The data contains the following columns:

 'Avg.
 Area Income': Avg.
-Income of residents of the city house is located in.
+Income of residents of the city house is lojhkjhjhkkjhkcated in.
 'Avg.
 Area House Age': Avg Age of Houses in same city 'Avg.
 Area Number of Rooms': Avg Number of Rooms for Houses in same city 'Avg.
 Area Number of Bedrooms': Avg Number of Bedrooms for Houses in same city